Whynotmetoo/spam_detection/README.md

 ## 🙏 Acknowledgments

-- Hugging Face Transformers
+- Hugging Face Transformers library
-- Enron Dataset
+- Enron Email Dataset
 - SpamAssassin Dataset
+- Streamlit for the web interface
+- SHAP and LIME for model interpretability

+## 📧 Contact

+For questions or feedback, please open an issue in the repository.